vikumkbv/Hacktoberfest-2k19/README.md

    `git clone https://github.com/<Your-Username>/Hacktoberfest-2k19.git`

-3. create folder from language you are going to contribute (ex: Java)
+3. Create folder from language you are going to contribute (ex: Java)
 4. then add your code inside it
-5. if the language has a folder already just add your code inside that folder
+5. If the language has a folder already just add your code inside that folder
 6. Send a PR.
 7. Done.